 Onesqin currently sell a range of organic tampons and natural skincare.
 Whilst I swore off tampons a long time ago in the quest for a sustainable period, they sent me some of their natural, all purpose skin cream to try out.

 OneSqin’s cream is designed to moisturise and soothe minor irritations such as sunburn, windburn, insect bites and shaving rash, but can also be used as an overnight face mask for dry skin, cuticle softening, stretchmark prevention or for adding shine to eyelids, cheeks and lips.
 Very much all purpose.
-It’s made in Spain in a family-owned artisan lab, the formula is cruelty free and the packaging is 100% recyclable.
+It’s made in Spain in a family-owned artisan lab, the formula is cruelty free and the packaging is 100% recyclable, so great if you’re looking for a zero waste option.
 While Onesqin lists all of their ingredients online, hold on to your hats because their list of ~special~ ingredients and top benefits is long, including:

 Schisandra fruit extract – soothes stressed, sensitive and reactive skin, anti-inflammatory